 Kerio Control supports automatic user authentication by the NTLM method (authentication from web browsers).
-Users once authenticated for the domain are not asked for username and password.
+Once they are authenticated for the domain, users do not need to type their usernames and passwords.

-This chapter provides detailed description on conditions and configuration settings for correct functioning of NTLM.
+This article provides detailed conditions and configuration settings for correct functioning of NTLM.